robbieevans1/employee-tracker/README.md

 ### https://choosealicense.com/licenses/mit/

 ## Project Description
 This project is a command-line application that manages a company's empoyee data which enables a business to view and manage the departments, roles, and employees in their company.
 This will enable them to oraganize and plan their business.
+Here is a link to a video demo of the application: https://drive.google.com/file/d/1q5qKNaKBstEQopRqywVTNFDSi9mjJjaM/view

 ## Table of Contents:
 - [Installation Instructions](#installation)